wrcsubers/Arduino_BabyMonitor/README.md

 * 1/2 Size Breadboard with:
   * Amica NodeMCU v1.0
-  * Greeen, Yellow, Red, and Blue LEDs
+  * Green, Yellow, Red, and Blue LEDs
   * Omron Button Switch
   * Active Buzzer
   * Various Resistors and Jumper Wires

-* The two onboard LEDs on the receiver show the following:
+* The two on-board LEDs on the receiver show the following:
   * NodeMCU LED (closest one to USB port) - Shows system status, solid on when receiver is up connected to WiFi.
   * ESP8266 LED (on WiFi chip) - Solid on when connected to the transmitter Websocket server.